More planes are returning to Afghan skies – making money for the Taliban

 More planes are returning to Afghan skies – making money for the Taliban in the process

-Around 80 to 100 flights, including international airlines, are going in and out of Afghanistan’s airspace, each making about £593 for the hardline Islamic government, reports Arpan Rai
+Around 80-100 flights, including international airlines, are going in and out of Afghanistan’s airspace, each making about £593 for the hardline Islamic government, reports Arpan Rai

 A little over a year after the fall of Afghanistan’s government that led to a chaotic and panic-driven mass exodus and closure of the country’s airspace, international flights have returned over Afghan skies, boosting revenue for the hardline Taliban government.

-Around 80 to 100 flights, including international airlines from Europe and Asia, are now going in and out of Afghanistan’s airspace in a day, Imamuddin Ahmadi, spokesperson of the Taliban’s ministry of transportation and civil aviation, tells The Independent.
+Around 80-100 flights, including international airlines from Europe and Asia, are now going in and out of Afghanistan’s airspace in a day, Imamuddin Ahmadi, spokesperson of the Taliban’s ministry of transportation and civil aviation, tells The Independent.

 And each flight using the airspace pays the Islamic government US $700 (£593).

-Just on Thursday evening, two Dubai-bound flights crossed the Afghanistan’s skies, of the total 14 to use the country’s aerospace in a day.
+Just on Thursday evening, two Dubai-bound flights crossed Afghanistan’s skies, among a total of 14 to use the country’s aerospace in a day.

 They bear good news for Hibatullah Akhundzada, the supreme leader of Kabul and Taliban’s chief since 2016, who took over control from the US-led administration last year by force and returned to power by storming the presidential palace.